aleph2c/miros/doc/patterns.rst

 Patterns
 ========
 The idea of software design patterns came from the architect Christopher Alexander.
 He wrote a book, `a pattern language`_, about how different approaches to architecture could be used across different scales (from the country to the pantry) to help people feel better about living in their communities.
-It's a lovely book; a child can understand it yet it is still useful to professional architects.
+It's a lovely book (everyone should own a copy); a child can understand it yet it is still useful to professional architects.

 This can not be said for the book it inspired in computer science, "Design
 Patterns: Elements of Reusable Object-Oriented Software"  This book *was not*